-The Group accounts for the tax consequences of transactions and other events in the same way that it accounts for the transactions and other events themselves.
+The Company accounts for the tax consequences of transactions and other events in the same way that it accounts for the transactions and other events themselves.
 Thus, for transactions and other events recognised in the income statement, any related tax effects are also recognised in the income statement.
 For transactions and other events recognised directly in equity, any related tax effects are also recognised directly in equity.
-Similarly, the recognition of deferred tax assets and liabilities in a business combination affects the amount of goodwill.